 JC: What volume of data are you dealing with?

 EF: I have about 200,000,000 forecast data points back to 2004.
 I’m adding about 130,000 data points a day.
 My database is something on the order of 70 GB.
 That’s observation data, hourly forecasts, metadata, etc. Right now I’m looking at data from about 850 locations in the US and about 50 in Canada.
 I’m looking to expand that both domestically and internationally.

 JC: So what kind of technology are you using?

 EF: I’m running a LAMP stack: Linux, Apache, MySQL, Python.
 Originally I was on Red Hat Linux but I’ve switched to Ubuntu server.
 I’m using Django for the website.
 Everything is in Python: the scrapers are in Python, the website is in Python, all the administrative back-end is in Python.

 There are two websites right now: ForecastWatch.com, which is the subscription, professional site, and a free consumer site ForecastAdvisor.com.
 The consumer site will give you a local forecast and a measure of the accuracy for various forecasters for your weather.

 JC: And who are your customers?

 EF: All the major weather forecast companies.
-Also some financial companies, logistics and transportation companies, etc. I’m just starting to expand more into serving companies that depend on meterological forecasts whereas in the past I’ve focused directly on meterologists.
+Also some financial companies, logistics and transportation companies, etc. I’m just starting to expand more into serving companies that depend on meteorological forecasts whereas in the past I’ve focused directly on meteorologists.